1999-2005 BMW 3 Series sedan

-As we've already hinted, when you purchase your new stereo from Crutchfield, we’ll make sure you get all of the installation gear you need (mounting kit, wiring harness, antenna adapter, AND this line output converter) and give you a deep discount on them.
+When you purchase your new stereo from Crutchfield, we’ll make sure you get all of the installation gear you need (mounting kit, wiring harness, antenna adapter, AND this line output converter) and give you a deep discount on them.

 Stereo with factory navigation system

 Replacing the navigation system’s radio is not something to undertake lightly.
 It requires extensive modification.
-You’ll have to fabricate a custom mounting kit – there aren’t any ready-made aftermarket kits available.
+You’ll have to fabricate a custom mounting kit, because there aren’t any ready-made aftermarket kits available.
 You’ll also have to extend the wires from the wiring harness all the way to the trunk where the car’s tuner/amp module is located.
 That means running those new wires all the way through the length of the car.

 This is not a job for the average do-it-yourselfer and we don't recommend trying it.
-That said, if you HAVE tried it already, feel free to share your trials, tribulations, and successes in the comments below.
+That said, if you have tried it already, feel free to share your trials, tribulations, and successes in the comments below.
 We'd love to hear from you, and we're sure your fellow owners will, too.